-The system logs different steps in the journey of each data point, as it travels from an edge or IoT device sensor, to a router, to an edge server, and to the cloud.
-Each interaction is given a trust rating, a score, according to industry-specific requirements.
+The system logs different steps in the journey of each data point, as it travels from an edge or IoT device sensor to a router, to an edge server, and to the cloud.
+Each interaction is given a trust rating score, according to industry-specific requirements.
 Importantly, these scores are logged on the IOTA Tangle to ensure integrity and prevent tampering.

-The upcoming demonstration paves the way for initial integration into hardware or software, and is principally aligned with industries or organizations that require a high level of compliance or supervision.
-It is an industry proof point that trust on the edge can be measured.
-Read more to learn how Dell Technologies and Intel plan to leverage DCF in combination with Confidential Computing for privacy-preserving edge deployments.
+The upcoming demonstration paves the way for initial integration into hardware or software and is principally aligned with industries or organizations that require a high level of compliance or supervision.
+It is an industry proof-point that trust on the edge can be measured.
+Read more to learn how Dell Technologies and Intel plan to leverage Data Confidence Fabric in combination with Confidential Computing for privacy-preserving edge deployments.
 The presence of a Data Confidence Fabric allows for a host of new business opportunities and services.
-An obvious use case would be any industry that has a high degree of compliance or regulatory demands with fine grained access and revocation controls for sanctioned use, without loss of attribution opportunities.
+An obvious use case would be an industry that has a high degree of compliance or regulatory demands with fine-grained access and revocation controls for sanctioned use, without loss of attribution opportunities.

-For real-world scenarios, we need look no further than the global pandemic.
-It could massively reduce friction if there were a way to measure the trustworthiness of the data involved in the vaccine rollout.
-Everything from the provenance of which vaccines are coming from which manufacturer, to how many people in which regions are getting the vaccines, could be managed much more effectively if there were a trust certification measurement for all involved actors.
+For real-world scenarios, we need to look no further than the global pandemic.
+It could massively reduce friction if there were a way to measure the trustworthiness of data involved in the vaccine rollout.
+Everything from the provenance of vaccines to how many people in which regions are receiving the vaccines, could be managed much more effectively if there were a trust certification measurement for all involved actors.